FlorisvdEndeo/qiskit/README.md

 V is applying Pj to the jth state of the ancillary qubit: if our physical system has 4 qubits, then a 16-dimensional vector describes the state. then V applies the P_j to the jth position in that state.
 So then

+TASKS WE CAN ALREADY DO

+Copying the Phase estimation code from https://qiskit.org/textbook/ch-algorithms/quantum-phase-estimation.html, and adapting it so such a way that it performs phase estimation on an ancillary register of 2 qubits, for some operator W that we specify later.

+Create the framework: start the circuit setup.
+So that means 4 physical qubits, 4 ancillary qubits and 2 phase estimation ancillary qubits.

 ``` python
 def diffuser(circuit):
     """Apply inversion about the average step of Grover's algorithm."""